JiangxuGithub/Synthetic_Fraud_Detection_MSBA6330/README.md

-# trends in the marketplace 2021-fraud detection-team7
+# Trends in the Marketplace 2021-Fraud Detection-Team7

 # Introduction: